rfletcher/tagbox/README.rst

   An array of key codes which trigger the creation of a new tag from typed text.

+max_tags : number, default: null
+  The maximum number of tags that can be entered.

 show_remove_links : boolean, default: false
   Add small 'x' links to each tag which, when clicked, remove that tag from the list.